Marcia Otacilia Severa

-Marcia Otacilia Severa was the Empress of Rome and wife of Emperor Philip the Arab, who reigned over the Roman Empire from 244 to 249.
+Marcia Otacilia Severa was the Roman empress and wife of Emperor Philip the Arab, who reigned over the Roman Empire from 244 to 249.
+She was the mother of Emperor Philip II.

 Biography

 Early life

 She was a member of the ancient gens Otacilia, of consular and senatorial rank.
 Her father was Otacilius Severus or Severianus, who served as Roman Governor of Macedonia and Moesia, while her mother was either a member of or related to the gens Marcia.
-According to sources she had a brother called Severianus, who served as Roman Governor of Lower Moesia in 246–247.
+According to sources she had a brother called Severianus, who served as Roman Governor of Moesia Inferior in 246–247.

 Marriage

-In 234, Severa married Philip who at that time probably served in the Praetorian Guard under Emperor Alexander Severus and they had at least one child, Marcus Iulius Philippus Severus or Philippus II (born in 238), who later became co-emperor with his father.
+In 234 Severa married Philip, who was probably serving at the time in the Praetorian Guard under Emperor Alexander Severus.
+They had at least one child, Marcus Iulius Philippus Severus or Philippus II (born in 238), who later became co-emperor with his father.

-In February 244, the emperor Gordianus died in Mesopotamia, it is suspected in the sources that he was murdered, and there is a possibility that Severa was involved in the conspiracy.
-Her husband Philip became the new emperor and he gave his young predecessor a proper funeral and his ashes were returned to Rome for burial.
+In February 244, the emperor Gordianus died in Mesopotamia; it is suspected in the sources that he was murdered, and there is a possibility that Severa was involved in the conspiracy.
+Her husband Philip became the new emperor, giving Gordian a proper funeral and returning his ashes to Rome for burial.
 Philip gave Severa the honorific title of Augusta and had their son made heir of the purple.